rabbitmq/rabbitmq-website/docs/upgrade.md

 ### Mirrored Queues Replica Synchronisation {#mirrored-queues-synchronisation}

-In environments that use [classic mirrored queues](./ha), it is important to make sure that all mirrored queues on a node have a synchronised follower replica (mirror) **before stopping that node**.
+In environments that use [classic mirrored queues](./ha) (a **deprecated feature scheduled for removal**), it is important to make sure that all mirrored queues on a node have a synchronised follower replica (mirror) **before stopping that node**.

 RabbitMQ will not promote unsynchronised queue mirrors on controlled queue leader shutdown when